agusjuli/assignment-2.13-serverless-architecture/README.md

 🔹 Terraform: Steeper Learning Curve, Powerful for DevOps 📊 Learning Curve: Steep (Harder to learn)
 🛠 Ease of Use: Moderate to Low initially, but powerful for experienced DevOps teams.

 Why It’s Harder:
-Low-Level Control: Requires a detailed understanding of cloud services and infrastructure components.
+A. Low-Level Control: Requires a detailed understanding of cloud services and infrastructure components.
-HCL (HashiCorp Configuration Language): Uses HCL, which, while readable, has a syntax and structure that take time to master.
+B. HCL (HashiCorp Configuration Language): Uses HCL, which, while readable, has a syntax and structure that take time to master.
-State Management: Handling Terraform’s state files and understanding how state affects infrastructure changes can be complex.
+C. State Management: Handling Terraform’s state files and understanding how state affects infrastructure changes can be complex.
-Manual Resource Management: Requires explicit configuration for every resource, including VPCs, IAM policies, and security groups.
+D. Manual Resource Management: Requires explicit configuration for every resource, including VPCs, IAM policies, and security groups.
-Error-Prone for Beginners: Misconfigurations can lead to unintended changes in infrastructure.
+E. Error-Prone for Beginners: Misconfigurations can lead to unintended changes in infrastructure.

 Benefits Despite Complexity:
-Cloud-Agnostic: Consistent approach to managing infra across AWS, GCP, Azure, and on-premises.
+A. Cloud-Agnostic: Consistent approach to managing infra across AWS, GCP, Azure, and on-premises.
-Granular Control: Fine-tuned management of complex, persistent infrastructure.
+B. Granular Control: Fine-tuned management of complex, persistent infrastructure.
-Powerful Community Modules: Reusable modules simplify deploying complex resources once you get the hang of it.
+C. Powerful Community Modules: Reusable modules simplify deploying complex resources once you get the hang of it.

 In Short:
 Best for: Experienced DevOps teams managing complex, multi-cloud environments.
 Feels like: Learning a programming language for infrastructure.